Money stress is killing me. How can I stop stressing about money?

 - saving regularly

 - managing and monitoring their spending daily weekly or monthly

 - managing and or minimising their debts?

 - planning their spending

 - Spending money they don’t have

 - trying to keep up with friends and neighbours with Instagram lifestyles

-Ultimately people with less money stress or financial anxiety have an idea when they want work to become optional and have a plan for better or worse to reach that goal other as soon as possible or within a given time frame.
+Ultimately people with less money stress or financial anxiety have an idea when they want work to become optional and have a plan for better or worse to reach that goal as soon as possible or within a given time frame.

 Could you begin to come up with a plan for yourself and all your family that would help you get your finances in order and help to reduce your money stress?

 I know what you’re thinking, you’re thinking whaaaat!
 I’m too cool for school I’m not doing any admin that’s for somebody else to do.